Category Archive: Family

 Who Gets the House in a Divorce With Children?

 If you are going through a divorce involving children, their welfare and safety will be your main priority.
-In some circumstances, it can be challenging to determine who gets the house in a divorce especially if both parties are sharing residency (custody) arrangements.
-There are a range of factors to take into consideration, including your…
+But, who gets the house in a divorce with children?
+In some circumstances, it can be challenging to determine who gets the house in a divorce, especially if both parties are sharing residency (custody) arrangements.
+There are…

 Read more